 UNORTHODOX CROSSINGS INFORMATION

-Unorthodox Crossing Updates and Government contacts 2021
+Unorthodox Crossing Updates and Government contacts 2025 update

 Channel rowing and unorthodox crossings are restricted by the French authorities these days since they introduced – rule 28 in 2013

-You need a crew of 7/8 for our Gig rows, 10/12 for the longer rows.
-The rows are costed depending on the number of escort boats, size of teams, time period and the start and finish points.
-We also need to sort out an entry port if you want to land in France and continue into the EU.
+You need a crew of 7/8 for our local Gig rows, a minimum of 10/12 for the longer rows like the London to Paris.
+The rows are costed depending on the number of escort boats needed for the gig crew team members, the time period of the row and the start and finish points.
 Transit rules change if you are not returning back to the UK with the escort vessel.

-It tries to explain the problems and what we can and can not do at the moment.
+Below is our standard information sheet which tries to explain the problems and what we can and can not do at the moment.

 As we are seriously involved with English Channel swimming, Endurance rowing, Channel crossing escorts and safety boat work we work closely with both the British and French authorities.
-Our escort vessels are all commercially certificated plus registered with both the British and French authorities.

 This means we are working within the parameters of the new French and EU regulations and MLC 2006 escort vessel certification requirements plus working hour restrictions.

 The French authorities have restricted all of the unorthodox Channel crossing events unless they have permission to cross from Cherbourg.
-This includes Kite surfing, wind surfing, paddle-boarding, kayaking and all of the other types of unorthodox classed crossings between Dover and France using a new law that was put in place by the French authorities as of June 2013 - "Rule 28 Prefecture Maritime De La Manchu Et De La Mer Du Nord"
+This includes Kite surfing, wind surfing, paddle-boarding, kayaking and all of the other types of unorthodox classed crossings between Dover and France using a new law that was put in place by the French authorities as of June 2013 -

 There is updated information on the internet and Gov.uk and www.mca.gov.uk web sites - type in "unorthodox Channel crossings" in the search boxes.